dygufa/memuy_api/README.md

 ### Commands:

-- `yarn dev` will start a express webserver (mpmv.js) using nodemon and a webpack --watch instance to auto compile on file change.
+- `yarn dev` will start a express webserver (mpmv.js) using nodemon and a tsc --watch instance to auto compile on file change.
 The port can be defined on the `.env` file.

 ## Todos (by priority)

-1. Sentry
+- [ ] Sentry
+- [ ] Unit test